Toyota cuts output target amid chip crunch as profit tumbles 25% | Business

 - Japan

-"The business environment is changing dramatically such as the rapid changes of foreign exchange rates, raising interest rates, soaring materials prices, and more," Toyota's chief accounting officer Masahiro Yamamoto told analysts.
+During the coronavirus pandemic, Toyota fared better than most car makers in managing supply chains, but it fell victim to the prolonged chip shortage this year, cutting monthly production targets repeatedly.
+"We're out of the worst phase, but ... it's not necessarily a situation where we're fully supplied," said Kazunari Kumakura, Toyota's purchasing group chief.
+"I don't know when the chip shortage will be resolved."

 Operating profit for the three months ended September fell to 562.7 billion yen ($3.79 billion), well short of an average estimate of 772.2 billion yen in a poll of 12 analysts by Refinitiv.
-A year earlier, Toyota sales reported a 749.9 billion yen profit.
+Toyota sales reported a 749.9 billion yen profit a year earlier, and 578.6 billion yen in profit in the first quarter.
+Kumakura said the global auto chip shortage continues, as chipmakers have prioritised supplies for electronics goods such as smartphones and computers, while natural disasters, COVID lockdowns and factory disruption have slowed a recovery in auto chip supplies.

-Amid the gloom, shares in Toyota fell more than 2%, versus a 0.1% rise in the Nikkei average.
-Toyota's chief purchasing executive told analysts the global auto chip shortage continues due to a slow recovery of supply, as chipmakers battle natural disasters and COVID lockdowns.
+He also said the supply of older-type semiconductors, that attract little capital investment currently, would remain tight.
+Amid the gloom, shares in Toyota closed down 1.9%, versus a 0.3% rise in the Nikkei average.

-Still, the company stuck to its full-year operating forecast of 2.4 trillion yen for the fiscal year through March 31.
-Toyota said last week its global production rebounded by 30% in the quarter that ended in September, but warned shortages of semiconductors and other components would continue to constrain output in coming months.

-It also warned last month that it would be unlikely to meet its 9.7 million vehicle production goal for this financial year citing a scarcity of chips.
+'VERY UNIMPRESSIVE' Some analysts were underwhelmed by the performance, saying other positive factors beyond the chip shortage should have provided a boost.

 The yen has plunged around 30% this year against the U.S. dollar, but the benefit of the cheap yen - making sales overseas worth more - has been offset by soaring input costs.
-Toyota estimated in August that materials costs for the full year will be 1.7 trillion yen, a 17% increase from previous estimate.
+The weak yen boosted profit by 565 billion yen in the first half of this financial year, but the gain was more than wiped out by 765 billion yen increase in material costs, with the cheap local currency further inflating import costs, Toyota said.

+Toyota retained its conservative profit outlook, sticking to its full-year operating forecast of 2.4 trillion yen for the fiscal year through March 31 - well below analysts' average forecast of 3.0 trillion yen.
+By comparison, South Korea's Hyundai Motor raised its revenue and profit margin guidance last month to reflect a foreign exchange lift.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)